Fix: Apply Watch Keeps Getting Disconnected

 Disable Bluetooth on the Apple Watch

-2. Disable it and wait for a minute.
+2. Turn off Bluetooth and wait about a minute.

 Disable Bluetooth in the iPhone Settings